PI again refused to hand over the unclassified record to the custody of the House Oversight Committee.

 What's going on?

-I mean, blistering is you know what.
+I mean, blistering is, you know, what.

-But if he primaries Biden as a moderate, I'm scared that Trump or who whoever is going to lose a bunch of moderates or a bunch of uh independents.
+And so I'm thinking, what happens if he, everybody's saying he doesn't have a chance to primary Biden, but if he primaries Biden as a moderate, I'm scared that Trump or whoever is going to lose a bunch of moderates or a bunch of independents.

 It's not just pulled out of thin air.

-Um, but I've talked to enough Democrats to know none of them want Biden on the ticket in 2024.
+But I've talked to enough Democrats to know none of them want Biden on the ticket in 2024.

-Maybe behind the scenes, maybe things we'll never know or hear about to get Biden off the ticket.
+So my guess is there's going to be some major push, maybe behind the scenes, maybe things we'll never know or hear about to get Biden off the ticket.

-And with RFK Jr. pulling 21% against uh sitting president, and I mean speaks volumes for Mary Ann Williamson to be pulling nearly 10% speaks volumes about how Democrats don't want this guy.
+pulling 21% against the sitting president, and I mean, speaks volumes for Mary Ann Williamson to be pulling nearly 10% speaks volumes about how Democrats don't want this guy.

-We're out in California with Gavin Newsom, and I have a theory that Democrats want Gavin Newsom to be their their nominee.
+And I have a theory that Democrats want Gavin Newsom to be their nominee.

 That's my theory.